important-basic-things/java-general/quiz/question-0011/question.md

+The entrance of a Java program is the `main` method.
 Given the following source code:

 ```java
 // Hello.java